Nayacco/RestfulHelper/README.md

 <!-- Plugin description -->

 This is a fork from [request-mapper](https://plugins.jetbrains.com/plugin/9567-request-mapper).
-Some bugs have been fixed, and some new features will be developed.
+Some bugs have been fixed, and more features will be developed.

 ## Plugin info 🌵